LatentOctopus/LatentOctopus.github.io/_posts/spirits/river/2022-10-25-river-opening1.md

 Cons:
 - Tight on Energy in multiplayer.
 - Little presence placement past turn 4 requires careful planning on first turns.
-- Needs adaptation if Energy is lost due to Events or Blight cards.